maxadamo/sensu_web/README.md

 include sensu_web
 ```

-or you may want to use a specific git release for the Sensu Web application:
+or you may want to the version:

 ```puppet
 class { 'sensu_web':